spacetelescope/jwst-scsb/README.md

 *Please make sure to clear your notebook before pushing it to the repository, this will aid in differences for PR merging.*

+nbstripout is a convenient tool for cleaning up notebooks prior to saving on github: https://github.com/kynan/nbstripout